genyrosk/genyrosk.github.io/content/posts/python-generators/index.md

 StopIteration:
 ```

 You might be shaking your head and wondering why has it been designed this way.
-Can't the generator signal that it finished in some other way ?
+Can't the generator signal that it finished in some other way?
 Well, not really, not in Python at least.

 But this exception is actually very useful, it can be easily captured and will thus prevent unnecessary computation.